 Scottish Parliament Building

 Edinburgh Castle was the home of the city’s ancient leaders.
 The Scottish Parliament Building, however, is where Scotland’s current leaders convene.
 Visitors aren’t allowed inside the building while Parliament is in session, but guests can always explore the building’s exterior.

 The Scottish Parliament Building was constructed in 2004, with the process initially starting in 1999.
 The late Spanish Architect Enric Miralles oversaw construction early on.
-However, Miralles unfortunately passed away before the building was completed.
+However, Miralles, unfortunately, passed away before the building was completed.
 Italian Architect Benedetta Tagliabue – Miralles’ wife – carried on in her husband’s stead.
 The end result is a Stirling Award-winning post-modern marvel.

 Like we said earlier, you’re more than welcome to explore the Scottish Parliament Building’s exterior and surrounding areas.
 The Parliament Pools, MSP Building and Garden are all major attractions.
 There is also tons of amazing artwork on display.
-Henry Raeburn’s Skating Minister painting has been a fan favorite for years.
+Henry Raeburn’s Skating Minister painting has been a fan favourite for years.
 Stop by the Scottish Parliament Building’s website to learn more about this historic building.